defeo/cas2oauth2bridge/README.md

 ## Configure

+Edit `config.js`.

-Edit `config.js`, in particular set your secret key to secure tokens.
+If you do not set a secret key to secure tokens, a new random secret will be generated at every restart.

 ## Run